twosavoie/twosavoie/README.md

 Hi!
 I'm Lisa Savoie!

-I'm a freelance developer and Teaching Assitant at Skillcrush. 🙂
+I'm a freelance developer and Teaching Assistant at Skillcrush. 🙂